Friday, June 12, 2026

 Building a Compact Personal Repertoire

 Create one flashcard per key position, and record the plan and the move, not the whole tree.
-In the Scotch after an early ...Qh4, note 5.Nc3 (main line), watch Nb5 tactics against c7, and track when Black's bishop can be harassed by Nb3.
+In the Scotch Steinitz Variation after Black's early ...Qh4, note 5.Nc3 as White's main reply, watch Nb5 tactics against c7, and track when Black's bishop can be harassed by Nb3.
 Spend about 10 minutes daily on reviews, then add sidelines only after they appear in your games so your deck matches real opponents.

 Ready to put this into practice?
-Try our spaced-repetition feature, it generates position cards from your repertoire automatically and schedules them with FSRS.
+See the spaced repetition feature page for how ChessAtlas generates position cards from your repertoire automatically and schedules them with FSRS.

 Coaching with Shared Repertoires